olcf/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 download the pdf file `'Lecture1/01 Exercises for HIP Introduction.pdf'` which has been generated from the markdown document.

-For the first interactive example, get an slurm interactive session
+For the first interactive example, get an slurm interactive session on Frontier (see further below for NERSC Perlmutter):

+`salloc -N 1 -p batch --reservation=hip_training_2023_08_14 --gpus=1 -t 10:00 -A <project>`

+Outside the reservation window or if you're not on the reservation list, you can do:
 `salloc -N 1 -p batch --gpus=1 -t 10:00 -A <project>`

 Use your project id in the project field.
 If you do not remember it, run the command without